-Join Eric Wing for an in-depth discussion in this video Exploring the Materials Browser, part of Rendering with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Exploring the Materials Browser, part of AutoCAD: Rendering.

 - To get started with the rendering,…one must have something to render.…Such as a material.…Sure, we could try to render just an extruded face,…but what good is that?…The objective of this video is to get a look…at the materials browser.…We will examine what is in the Autodesk library,…versus what is actually in our drawing.…We will then look at the different dialog configurations,…then we'll start adding some materials…to our actual drawing.…So to get started, I'm going to…jump into my archway drawing.…But you can jump into any model you want.…I'm going to go to my Visualize tab.…Now, over here I have a Materials dropdown.…